Meet the Jury

 Susan is an angel investor and startup advisor in San Francisco, where she has a front row seat to an amazing variety of new ventures.
 She is passionate about making connections and helping people meet their potential.
 She believes that diversity is an essential and under-utilized asset to all businesses.
 Susan focuses on enterprise businesses and technology.
 Her background is in search and natural language processing technology and her operational experience spans product development roles from coding to product management at both startups and Fortune 500 companies like PayPal and Salesforce.
 When not investing and advising, Susan can be found climbing one of San Francisco’s many hills, frequenting the ever-growing array of 3rd-wave coffee shops around town, and singing with the Loose Interpretations.

-Nisha has spent the last 10 years working across media, tech, strategy and law.
-She was the General Manager of AOL’s millennial site, Cambio, which she re-launched in 2014 as a site “for girls, #BUILTBYGIRLS” in partnership with Girls Who Code and where she quadrupled the traffic in less than 7 months.
-Nisha founded the #BUILTBYGIRLS movement which challenges young women to be part of the tech-enabled economy through a series offline and online programs designed to help young women get ahead in tech, including the Girls Who Fund internship program which teaches girls the fundamentals of venture capital.
+Nisha has spent the last decade working in media, tech, strategy and law.
+She was the General Manager of AOL’s millennial site, Cambio, which she re-launched as a site “for girls, #BUILTBYGIRLS” in partnership with Girls Who Code.
+She founded the #BUILTBYGIRLS movement which challenges young women to be part of the tech-enabled economy and recently launched the WAVE platform, which connects girls with professionals to help them build their first networks into tech.

 Entrepreneur and Cofounder, BlogHer